Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Introduction

-Owing to the framework of multicast, there are two different aspects of designing markets that one comes across here - private and public goods.
-This is different from the related unicast framework, where there is no public goods aspect.
-Overall due to the capacity constraints of the links on the network, allocation of rate to one group of agents will mean that such additional rate can no longer be allocated to another group of agents sharing this link - this is the private good aspect, since the consumption is private to groups.
-On the other hand within a group since the allocation via the capacity constraint is dictated only by the highest QoS agent from that group on that link, others in the group can be allocated additional rate without having to affect anybody else's allocation - this is the public goods aspect.
-Thus, better care is to be taken in the mechanism design to deal with the ``free-rider'' problem that comes with markets for public goods (\cite[section 11.C]{MWG}).
-Note here that general public goods problems are usually characterised by utilities of agents which directly depend on other agents' allocation; and implementation in this specific setting has also been addressed (see, for e.g. \cite{groves}).
-In communications, this set-up arises in wireless transmission problems where SINR for any agent also depends on power used by other agents.
-For Nash implementation in a wireless setting with only local interaction readers may refer to \cite{demosshruti}.
+Looking at the structure of both these problems, one sees both a private and a public goods aspect of market design in them.
+Referring to the multicast problem, due to the capacity constraints on the links of the network, allocation of rate for one content implies that such rate cannot \tb{be} allocated to agents sharing this link, who have requested a different content - this is the private good aspect resulting in intergroup competition.
+On the other hand for agents requesting the same content, since the allocation via the capacity constraint is dictated only by the highest rate from that group, others in the group can be allocated additional rate (up to the maximum requested in that group on that link) without having to affect anybody else's allocation - this is the public goods aspect resulting in intragroup sharing and the inevitable ``free-rider'' problem~\cite[sec.~11.C]{MWG}, albeit in a problem where consumption is still private.